What is CAD?

 When it comes to electrical design, it’s clear that CAE systems have more to offer than CAD systems, but surely there must be factors that weigh against them?
 One of the them is that to get the best out of a CAE system, good operator training is needed, so it’s important to choose a supplier that provides this and to factor training costs into the implementation budget.
 It’s also crucial to work with a supplier that will provide the support that may be needed to formulate the rules and templates to be used by the new system.

 A further factor to be considered is that the results obtained from even the best CAE system will be no better than the data that’s fed into it.
 This is actually much less of a concern than it might at first appear, especially for EPLAN users, as the EPLAN Data Portal contains information on millions of components from hundreds of suppliers.
 This data is maintained by the component manufacturers themselves and is always up to date.
 It can be accessed free of charge and is presented in a format that’s directly compatible with good CAE software.
-In addition, the Data Portal can now be accessed f

 Some of the manufacturers in the EPLAN Data Portal.

-In conclusion, there’s nothing wrong with CAD systems if your main interest is in mechanical engineering or if you merely want to make it easier for your designers to produce good looking drawings.
+In conclusion, there’s nothing wrong with CAD design software if your main interest is in mechanical engineering or if you merely want to make it easier for your designers to produce good looking drawings.
 But if you want to streamline and automate your electrical design processes to reduce costs, save time, boost profits and improve your product quality, CAE has to be the way to go.
 You’ll need to invest some money and a little time, but you can be sure of an outstanding return on your investment.

 Why not see all these benefits for yourself?
 EPLAN will be pleased to arrange a no-obligation free-of-charge demonstration of its market leading CAE systems and to discuss with you the challenges and aspirations of your business.
 Take the first step and click the below button.